• Skip to main content

 Most bliss balls can make a healthy vegan snack option and all can be made without nuts, gluten, dairy and other allergens.

-individual ingredients for caramel bliss balls laid out on a table
+all ingredients for salted caramel bliss balls, laid out on a table.

-• Desiccated coconut– or shredded coconut, if you prefer.
+• Desiccated coconut – or shredded coconut if you prefer.
+Make sure the coconut is unsweetened.

 Step by step instructions

-• blended bliss ball mixture in a food processor
+dates and bliss ball ingredients in a food processor.

 Expert tips